nrupatunga/nrupatunga.github.io/about.md

 My current interest is on applying Deep Learning for computer vision problems such as Object Recognition, Segmentation and Scene understanding.
 I am currently working on Semantic Image Segmentation problem.

-My broad interests are Computer Vision, Pattern Recognition, Machine learning and Deep Learning.
-More specifically, to apply these technologies to solve real world problems.
+My broad interests are Computer Vision, Pattern Recognition, Machine learning, Deep Learning and to apply these technologies to solve real world problems.

 Learning is a constant process.
 Listed below some of the courses which I am doing / have done and benefitted from: